 Vilanova i la Geltrú hosts some of the most exciting festivals in Catalonia.
-Carnaval, Festa Major, Diada de Sant Jordi, and Festival del Xató are some of the most important events held in the city throughout the year.
-The religious celebration of Carnaval takes place at the end of February/beginning of March and is a week-long celebration with costume parties, parades, music, and fun.
-Children are dismissed from school on Fat Thursday, which they celebrate by having meringue wars all over the city.
+For instance, Carnaval, Festa Major, Diada de Sant Jordi and Festival del Xató are some of the most important events held in the city throughout the year.
+The religious celebration of Carnaval takes place at the end of February/beginning of March, and is a week-long celebration with costume parties, parades, music and fun.
+Children are to be dismiss from school on Fat Thursday; which they celebrate by having meringue wars all over the city.

 Vilanovins have also been celebrating the Festa Major for over 200 years.
-The celebration takes place at the beginning of August and is dedicated to the Mare de Déu de les Neus, or the Virgin of the Snows.
-The procession consists of people dressed up in different categories of costumes, including Cap-grossos, Pastorets and Dracs, and dancing.
+The celebration takes place at the beginning of August and is fot the Mare de Déu de les Neus, or the Virgin of the Snows.
+The procession consists of people dress up in different categories of costumes; including Cap-grossos, Pastorets and Dracs, and dancing.
 Diada de Sant Jordi, as in Barcelona, is celebrated with the tradition of men giving women roses, and women giving men books.
 There are also cultural performances all around the city.
-The Festival del Xató celebrates the city’s main dish, the xató, which is a unique salad that uses the Mediterranean ingredients cultivated in Vilanova i la Geltru, including fish, olives, olive oil, almonds, and garlic.